 The perfect place to stay when you are planning your journey around Westeros!

-Final Thoughts on Game of Thrones Sites in Ireland
+Wrapping Game of Thrones Sites in One Day

-If you are a solo traveler like me, I would recommend joining a group tour leaving from either Dublin or Belfast.
+If you are a solo traveler like me, and unsure about seeing these sites alone, I would recommend joining a group tour leaving from either Dublin or Belfast.

 Ireland has never been on my bucket list, but you just convinced me to add it.